hirosystems/stacks.js/docs/feature-guides/authenticate-users-with-connect.md

 Users who register for your app can subsequently authenticate to any other app with support for the [Blockchain Naming System](https://docs.stacks.co/build-apps/references/bns) and vice versa.

-See the [To-dos example app](/example-apps/to-dos) for a concrete example of this feature in practice.

 ### Initiate `userSession`

 Apps keep track of user authentication state with the `userSession` object, initiated with the `UserSession` and `AppConfig` classes: